 Low Fixed Rate on Older I Bonds

 If you bought I Bonds between May 2020 and October 2022, the fixed rate on those older I Bonds is 0%.
 This 0% fixed rate stays with the bonds for their entire life up to 30 years.
-If you cash out the older I Bonds to buy new ones, you will benefit from the higher fixed rate over the long run.
+If you cash out those older I Bonds to buy new ones, you will benefit from the higher fixed rate over the long run.

 I Bonds bought between November 2022 and April 2023 are still in the 12-month mandatory holding period by October 2023.
 They can’t be switched to new bonds until their mandatory holding period is over.